rozbb/draft-waict-transparency/draft-waict-transparency.md

 * Method: GET
 * Returns: An `application/octet-stream` containing the `N`-th chain hash (0-indexed).

 `<N>` is formatted as above.
-The transparency service MUST store a chain hash of an enrolled dictionary for at least one year.
+The transparency service MUST store a chain hash of an enrolled site for at least one year.

 (TODO: should we batch manifests like tiles? they can get big)